 One of the hardest parts about Whole30 is feeling like you’re giving up all of your favorite foods.
 Luckily, there are recipes like these out there for when specific cravings hit and you need something that tastes familiar.
 After all, it doesn’t get much more "comfort food" than shrimp and grits (at least if you’re from the South).

 Meatballs are a savior on Whole30, and these coconut curry ones definitely deserve to be added to your rotation.
 Coconut milk and almond butter make them creamy and compliant, while lime juice and chili flakes amp up the flavor.

-One-pan meals are the best, especially when you’re making something that takes a while to fully cook, like pot roast.
+are the best, especially when you’re making something that takes a while to fully cook, like pot roast.
 This hearty dish works if you need to feed a family or are just looking for leftovers (it serves six!), and has tons of veggies to balance out the meat and potatoes.

 Pizza potato skins?
 Oh yes we did.
 Obviously, you can’t have cheese on Whole30, but you can satisfy the craving with these pizza-topping-loaded spuds.
 With beef sausage, pepperoni, tomato sauce, olives, and mushrooms piled on, they make a great game-day lunch.

 Missing chips?
 It’s time for some plantain nachos.
 Start by making a batch of pork carnitas for the week and some avocado-lime sauce while you’re at it (trust us, you’ll want extras of both).
 Then, when you’re in the mood for nachos, pan-fry plantain slices in coconut oil and layer with meat, veggies, and the avo sauce.